History of Ivory Coast: Baoule

-Trade with Europe and the Americas
+European Contact

 Because of its location between Europe and the imagined treasures of the Far East, Africa became a destination for the European explorers of the 15th century.
 The first Europeans to explore the West African coast were the Portuguese.
 Other European sea powers followed and established trade with many of the coastal peoples of West Africa.
 At first, trade included gold, ivory, and pepper but the establishment of American colonies in the 16th century spurred demand for slaves.
-This led to the kidnapping and enslaving of people from the West African coastal regions for transportation to North and South America (see African slave trade).
-Local rulers obtained goods and slaves from the inhabitants of the interior to fulfill treaties with the Europeans.
+This led to the kidnapping and enslaving of people from the West African coastal regions for transportation to North and South America (see African slave trade).Local rulers obtained goods and slaves from the inhabitants of the interior to fulfill treaties with the Europeans.
 By the end of the 15th century, trade with the Europeans had resulted in a strong European influence in Africa, permeating north from the West African coast.